 - Slow Cooker Lemon Garlic Chicken and Rice

 Crock Pot Pot Roast Recipe

 - 2 to 4 teaspoons salt divided

 - 2 teaspoons pepper divided

 - 3 pounds russet or yukon gold potatoes scrubbed and quartered

 - 1/2 cup prepared horseradish not horseradish sauce!!

-Layer potatoes and carrots in slow cooker.
-Sprinkle with 1/2 tablespoon salt and 1 teaspoon pepper.
-Lay the roast in the middle of the vegetables and sprinkle with remaining salt and pepper.
+- Layer potatoes and carrots in slow cooker.
+Sprinkle with 1 to 2 teaspoons salt and 1 teaspoon pepper.
+Lay the roast in the middle of the vegetables, nestling into the vegetables.
 Spread the horseradish evenly over the roast.
-Pour the beef broth around the meat (not over it, as that would wash away the horseradish).
+Pour 4 cups beef broth around the meat (not over it, as that would wash away the horseradish).
 Add in additional stock if needed to be sure the chuck roast is submerged 3/4th of the way with the broth.